Register for the new workshop series: “Weekly language workshops for teaching in English”

 About the workshop leader and the material

 Dr Ruge has been teaching English for Specific Purposes (ESP) at institutions of higher education for almost 40 years.
-In this role, her responsibilities have included designing courses in a wide variety of subjects, selecting appropriate teaching materials and creating activities that facilitate a student-centered approach to foreign language acquisition.
+In this role, her responsibilities have included designing courses in a wide variety of subjects, selecting appropriate teaching materials and creating activities that facilitate a student-centred approach to foreign language acquisition.
 She currently works at the Language Centre at Leipzig University.

 Dr Allen studied secondary education in England and moved to Germany in 2013.
 After several years of teaching business English, she shifted her focus to English for Specific Purposes (ESP).
 Her PhD examined how English courses can be designed to meet the specific needs of learners in medical contexts.